jasonbaciulis/javascript-understanding-the-weird-parts/README.md

 - `null` - also represents lack of existence.
 You can set a variable to `null`.
 - `boolean` - `true` or `false`.
 - **Number** - floating point number (there's always some decimals).
-- `string` - a sequence of characters in 'single' or "double quotes".
+- **String** - a sequence of characters in 'single' or "double quotes".
 - **Symbol** - used in ES6.

 ## 19 - Conceptual Aside - Operators